oleeskild/digitalgardendocs/src/site/notes/Advanced/Note Specific Settings.md

 `dg-note-icon` property, but this can be changed in the [[Getting Started/04 Appearance Settings#Note Icon Settings\|note icon settings]].
 By default the plugin provides 4 options: `default`, `1`, `2`, and `3`.

-You can easily change these by replacing any of the following icons with your own SVG icons in your repo:
-`src/site/img/default-note-icon.svg`
-`src/site/img/tree-1.svg`
-`src/site/img/tree-2.svg`
-`src/site/img/tree-3.svg`

 The provided icons looks like this:

 ### Default